Director, Security Services

 The Security Services department offers a variety of programs and services to help make our community safer and more enjoyable for students, staff and visitors.

-Security Services provides after-hours access to locked buildings and rooms when prior consent has been granted by a department or faculty.
+Security Services provides weekend and holiday access to locked buildings and rooms when prior consent has been granted by a department or faculty.
+Please use the Astra Schedule for room bookings on weekdays and evenings.

 Security Services Monthly is a newsletter that provides a window into the day-to-day operations of University of Manitoba Security Services.
 The Monthly focuses on safety measures for students and staff.